 Article I, section 1, of the U.S. Constitution stipulates, "All legislative powers herein granted shall be vested in the Congress of the United States, which shall consist of a Senate and House of Representatives."
 Article II, section 3, stipulates that the president "shall take care that the laws be faithfully executed."
-Thus, as we all learned in high school civics, the Constitution clearly provides for the separation of powers between the various branches of government.
+Thus, as we all learned in high school civics, the Constitution clearly requires the separation of powers between the branches of government.

-The alternative design-concentration of power within a single governmental body-was thought to be inimical to a free society.
+The Founders thought concentration of power within a single government body was inimical to a free society.
 John Adams wrote in 1776 that "a single assembly, possessed of all the powers of government, would make arbitrary laws for their own interest, and adjudge all controversies in their own favor."
 James Madison in Federalist no. 47 justified the Constitution's separation of powers by noting that it was a necessary prerequisite for "a government of laws and not of men."
 Further, he wrote, "The accumulation of all powers, legislative, executive, and judiciary, in the same hands, whether of one, a few, or many, and whether hereditary, self-appointed, or elective, may justly be pronounced the very definition of tyranny."

 For the first 150 years of the American Republic, the Supreme Court largely upheld the original constitutional design, requiring that Congress rather than administrators make the law.
-The suggestion that Congress could broadly delegate its lawmaking powers to others-particularly the executive branch-was generally rejected by the courts.
+The courts rejected the suggestion that Congress could broadly delegate its lawmaking powers to others, particularly the executive branch.
 And for good reasons.
-First, the Constitution was understood to be a document of enumerated and thus limited powers, and nowhere was Congress either explicitly or even implicitly given the power to delegate.
-Second, the fear of power concentrated in any one branch still animated both the Supreme Court and the legislature.
+First, the courts understood the Constitution to be a document of enumerated and thus limited powers, a document that neither explicitly nor implicitly gives Congress the power to delegate.
+Second, the Supreme Court and Congress both feared power concentrated in any one branch.
 Third, Americans believed that those who make the law should be directly accountable at the ballot box.

-The upshot was that the separation of powers effectively restrained federal power, just as the Founders had intended.
+Supported by Congress, the courts, and the people, the separation of powers effectively restrained federal power, just as the Founders had intended.
 As Alexis de Tocqueville observed, "The nation participates in the making of its laws by the choice of its legislators, and in the execution of them by the choice of agents of the executive government."
 He also observed that "it may also be said to govern itself, so feeble and so restricted is the share left to the administrators, so little do the authorities forget their popular origins and the power from which they emanate."